 Tourist guides provide tourists with access to organised tours of local attractions, landmarks, educational buildings and other places of interest.
 In doing so, they are able to offer assistance, expert insight, and context, often making the experience more enjoyable, convenient and worthwhile for the tourist(s).

-5) Related Industries
+5) Connected Industries

 Finally, there are also a number of industries that are either directly or indirectly connected to the tourism industry.
-These include industries based on actually connecting customers with travel services, as well as industries based on providing customers with important information that can assist them on their travels.
+These include industries based on actually connecting customers with travel services, as well as industries based on providing customers with important information that can assist them in their travels.

 Some of the most notable related industries are detailed in greater depth below:

 Financial services can be linked to the travel industry in a number of ways, with the most obvious being the provision of insurance products, which offer financial protection in emergency situations, or in cases where medical treatment is needed.
 Additionally, financial services may be connected to things like currency exchanges.

 Travel agents sell travel or tourism-related products to customers on behalf of suppliers.
 They generally receive a commission from suppliers and also offer travellers advice on the best travel products to suit their particular needs or preferences.
 Some travel agents also offer business travel services.

 Tour operators tend to sell package holidays, which combine multiple travel and tour services into a single product.
 A package holiday might, for example, include charging tourists for flights, airport transfers, a hotel stay, and services from a local rep. It could also include holiday experiences or a set itinerary.

 Online travel agencies, or OTAs, offer similar services to other travel agents, although these services are delivered over the internet, providing more of a self-service experience.
 Some of the most popular OTAs include Expedia, Booking.com, Kayak and lastminute.com.
 These OTAs may also double as metasearch engines.